APLS Documentation

 - recordings of interviews conducted with speakers native to Pittsburgh and surrounding neighborhoods,

-- annotations of linguistic information at the level of phrases, words, and individual speech sounds, allowing us to treat these recordings as structured linguistic data, and
+- annotated transcripts with information at the phrase, word, and individual speech sound levels, allowing these recordings to be used as structured linguistic data, and

 - metadata on interviewees and transcripts that facilitate large-scale (socio)linguistic analysis.

 APLS is (and will always be) free to use.
-APLS is currently under construction, but when complete, it will contain 270 sound files totaling 45 hours of audio from 40 speakers.
+APLS currently contains 218 sound files totaling 34 hours of audio from 34 interviewees.
+APLS is currently under construction; when complete, it will contain 270 sound files totaling 45 hours of audio from 40 interviewees.

 Demo: Measuring F1 and F2 for /aw/ in closed syllables